-The Parks, Outdoor Recreation and Open Space Plan (POROS) was updated and revised in 2008.
-The POROS Plan is adopted as a part of, and implemented in coordination with the Rock County Comprehensive Plan.
-Together, the Agricultural Preservation Plan and the POROS Plan will provide a significant amount of policy that can affect the Town of Janesville over the planning period.
+The Parks, Outdoor Recreation and Open Space Plan (POROS) was updated, revised and adopted in 2009.
+The POROS Plan is adopted as a part of, and intended to be implemented in coordination with the Rock County Comprehensive Plan.
+Together, the two Agricultural Preservation Plan and the POROS will provide a significant amount of policy that can affect the Town of Harmony over the planning period.